-Large Company

-In accordance with the Companies Act, "Large Company" means any Stock Company which satisfies any of the following requirements:
+"Large companies, as defined by the Companies Act, and listed companies need to receive audit from a CPA.
+According to the Companies Act, a "large Company" is any Stock Company which satisfies any of the following requirements:

-- that the amount of the stated capital in the balance sheet as of the end of its Most Recent Business Year is JPY 500 million or - that the total sum of the amounts in the liabilities section of the balance sheet as of the end of its Most Recent Business Year is JPY 20 billion or more.
+- (a) The amount of stated capital in the balance sheet as of the end of its most recent Business Year is JPY 500 million or more; - (b) The total sum of liabilities in the balance sheet at the end of its most recent Business Year is JPY 20 billion or more.